Tayeb Shamsuzzaman

 Gianni Infantino, the FIFA boss, congratulated former FIFA referee Tayeb Hasan Shamsuzzaman for stretching his hands towards people in need during the COVID-19 by auctioning off one of his favorite jerseys.

 Tayeb wore this priceless jersey while conducting the final of SAFF Championship 2013 in Kathmandu, Nepal.

 It was sold for Tk5.55 lakhs, with Satkhira Chamber of Commerce president Nasim Faruk Khan winning the bid in a Facebook auction arranged by Auction 4 Action Saturday.

-The FIFA chief wrote a letter to Tayeb to congratulate him, and encourage initiatives with regards to Covid-19.
+The FIFA chief wrote a letter to Tayeb to congratulate him, and encourage initiatives with regard to COVID-19.